TheProgrammare/Tolza/README.md

 f"{gender}:(=='F':'She is online', =='M':'He is online', other:'online')"
 ```

-# variable
+# Variable
 Variables are statically typed or type inferred

-A variable always must be declared with a value
+A variable always must be declared with a value before any read

 | type | syntax |
 |-|-|